-Under ACTED's EU and BMZ-funded project, participated in 2-day Hana'a business development training programme.
+Under ACTED's GIZ-funded project, Hana'a participated in 2-day business development training programme.
 Not only did the training increase her understanding of labor market requirements and consumer relations, but it further enhanced her entrepreneurial skills including financial planning and how to develop a business plan.
 Using the knowledge gained from this training, Hana'a developed and submitted her business plan to ACTED, which was selected for additional support through a small business grant.

-"ACTED has turned my dream into reality and I'm very thankful to them because they helped me overcome obstacles and start my project" - Hana'a and Syrian involved intensive recovery and activi
+"ACTED has turned my dream into reality and I'm very thankful to them because they helped me overcome obstacles and start my project" - Hana'a